grumpyoldgit/rembrandt/README.md

 ### Updating rembrandt

-When new code is available on github in this repo, you can get the latest changes with a simple command, executed in the rembrandt directory:
+When new code is available on github in this repo, you can get the latest changes with two simple commands, executed in the rembrandt directory:

 ```
 git pull
+npm install .
 ```

 ## Other documentation